dgarros/nanog77-tsdb-tutorial/README.md

       - targets: ['localhost:9090']
 ```

+Launch t=the prometheus server
 ```
 ./prometheus --config.file="prom.conf"
 ```

 At this point the server should be running and you can access its web interface at `http://<jumphost_address>:9090/targets`

-To collect the information from the network devices (via telgraf) we need to update the configuration file to add a list of targets
+To collect the information from the network devices (via telegraf) we need to update the configuration file to add a new list of targets
 ```yaml
   - job_name: 'gnmi'
     scrape_interval: 30s